BlackMael/github-actions-workshop/README.md

-# Lesson 6 - Control Job Execution in GitHub Actions
+# Lesson 7 - Explore, Create, and Use an Action